 - The oral comprehensive examination will emphasize the area of specialization.

-If the thesis option is elected (not available in the Higher Education and Student Affairs master's program), the oral or written comprehensive examination must be successfully completed prior to the thesis defense.
+If the thesis option is elected (Interdisciplinary and Educational Leadership and Policy Studies only), the oral or written comprehensive examination must be successfully completed prior to the thesis defense.

 Requirements for Admission to Graduate Studies for the Degree of Master of Education

-Eighteen credits of Education and related areas or appropriate professional certification.
-The Education courses prerequisites may not apply to the Higher Education and Student Affairs Administration, Educational Leadership, or Interdisciplinary Major Program in the Department of Leadership and Developmental Sciences, i.e., persons seeking positions which do not require public school certification.
+15 credits of Education and related areas or appropriate professional experience as detailed in application.
+The Education courses prerequisites may not apply to the Higher Education and Student Affairs Administration, Educational Leadership and Policy Studies, or Interdisciplinary Studies programs, i.e., persons seeking positions which do not require public school certification.

 Minimum Degree Requirements

-Eighteen graduate credits in courses in Education, including a minimum of six in the foundations of education;1 twelve additional credits in approved graduate courses or six additional credits and thesis research; a year of successful experience in teaching or in a related educational activity.
+18 graduate credits in courses in Education and 12 additional credits in approved graduate courses or 6 additional credits and thesis research; a year of successful experience in teaching or in a related educational activity.